Chancellor's Professor of Computer Science

 and disbelieve any

-and all of your deities, saints, prophets, idols and presidential candidates.
+and all of your deities, saints, prophets, idols, holy fools, leaders (policitcal or otherwise) and presidential candidates.

 A moralistic sermon for PhD students: